-Alongside physical discomfort, pregnancy can also lead to heightened levels of anxiety and occasional feelings of depression.
-Regular massage therapy can help alleviate prenatal stress and promote overall well-being.
-Research indicates that infants born to mothers experiencing depression tend to have elevated levels of cortisol, the primary stress hormone.
-Additionally, studies have demonstrated that massage therapy can reduce anxiety and stress in expectant parents, contributing to a positive environment for the baby even before birth.
+As pregnancy progresses, women may experience heightened levels of anxiety and occasional feelings of depression, further exacerbating prenatal stress.
+However, regular massage therapy can provide a powerful antidote to these symptoms.
+Research suggests that babies born to mothers experiencing depression during pregnancy may have elevated levels of cortisol, the primary stress hormone, highlighting the importance of stress management during this period.
+Moreover, studies have demonstrated that massage therapy can significantly reduce anxiety and stress in expectant parents, fostering a positive environment for the baby even before birth.

 What is a pregnancy massage?

-Most doctors and practitioners recommend lying on your side during the massage to avoid compressing your uterus and baby.
-Sometimes, practitioners use specially designed pillows called bolsters to align your body on your side comfortably.
+To ensure the safety and comfort of both mother and baby, most healthcare professionals recommend lying on your side during the massage to avoid compressing your uterus and baby.
+Pregnancy massage tables often feature specially designed pillows or bolsters to align your body on your side comfortably, allowing for optimal relaxation and reduced discomfort.

 History of Pregnancy Massage

-Pregnancy massage, also referred to as prenatal massage, is a therapeutic technique specifically tailored to benefit pregnant women.
-Its main objective is to alleviate discomfort and promote relaxation throughout the prenatal period through the use of gentle strokes and specialised techniques.
+Pregnancy or prenatal massage is a therapeutic technique tailored to benefit pregnant women.
+Its main objective is to alleviate discomfort and promote relaxation throughout the prenatal period through gentle strokes and specialised techniques.

 Across various cultures, massage and rubbing have played a crucial role in healthcare during childbirth.
 For instance, ancient Indian Ayurvedic medical books highlight the therapist’s instructions to apply specially formulated oil onto the expanded abdominal skin of pregnant patients.
-Traditional Eskimo carvings depict fathers providing support and tenderly caressing their wives’ backs during labor pains.
+Traditional Eskimo carvings depict fathers supporting and tenderly caressing their wives’ backs during labour pains.
 In certain Irish hospitals, doulas or midwives hold and touch women in the process of giving birth.

 For thousands of years, skilled midwives have offered compassionate support and relieved the discomforts of childbirth for countless women.
 As massage therapy regains recognition within Western healthcare practices, pregnancy massage has emerged as one of its rapidly growing specialised applications.